Accudio/cead-consent/README.md

 - ***Standalone*** — Entirely self-contained, Cead doesn't link with any complex external system or have hundreds of dependencies;
 - ***Open Source*** — Free to use, modify and extend as you'd like!
 Licensed under the permissive Apache-2.0 license.

+I wrote a blog post giving an [introduction to and basic tutorial getting started with Cead Consent](https://alistairshepherd.uk/writing/cead-consent/).

 ## Table of Contents

 1. [Installation](#installation)